Table of Contents

 Increased Precipitation and Glacial Melt in the Humid Andes

-The effects of temperature and precipitation changes cascade through ecosystems, affecting not only individual species but also the interactions that sustain biodiversity.
+The combined effects of temperature increases and altered precipitation patterns cascade through the Andes’ ecosystems, influencing not only individual species but also the complex ecological interactions that maintain biodiversity.

 Cloud Forests: A Fragile Refuge